SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 .. testcode:: metatype-type

     -> if someInstance.dynamicType === someInstance.self {
-          print("The dynamic type of someInstance is SomeBaseCass") } else {
+          print("The dynamic and static type of someInstance are the same") } else {
-          print("The dynamic type of someInstance isn't SomeBaseClass") }
+          print("The dynamic and static type of someInstance are different") }
-    <- The dynamic type of someInstance isn't SomeBaseClass
+    <- The dynamic and static type of someInstance are different

 Use an initializer expression to construct an instance of a type from that type's metatype value.